eyo-chen/gofacto/readme.md

 - Intuitive and straightforward usage
 - Strong typing and type safety
+- Flexible data customization
 - Support for various databases and ORMs
-- Basic association relationship support
+- Basic and multi-level association relationship support

 &nbsp;